-- Oil levels above the MAX mark may cause engine damage.
-Some oil must be removed from the engine by a service technician. - 7.
-Put the indicator back in and ensure it is fully seated.
+• Do not overfill the engine with oil.
+Oil levels above this mark may cause engine damage.
+If the engine is overfilled, some oil must be removed from the engine by a qualified service technician.

+7. Put the indicator back in and ensure it is fully seated.